 In severe cases, the patient may be admitted to a hospital or a treatment facility.
 The patient is informed ahead of time what to expect and is required to sign a consent form.
 As this type of treatment is considered extreme, the patients must be fully aware before entering the entire course of therapy.
 Inpatient therapy begins with an emetic drug administered intravenously while the patient is monitored by the attending physician and support staff.
 In case of alcoholism, the patient is asked to taste the alcohol without swallowing.
 The body reacts by producing severe nausea and violent episodes of vomiting.
 The process is repeated several times over a period of 30-60 minutes.

 Inpatient therapy is then combined with group sessions and individual counseling coupled with social skills training, stress management, health education and post-therapy maintenance.
 Hospitalization typically lasts 10 days and is a part of a comprehensive treatment plan to be continued after the patient’s dismissal from the facility.

-Typical results produce patient’s understanding the rigorous demands of the treatment and willingness to maintain their sobriety.
+Typical results result in the patient’s understanding the rigorous demands of the treatment and willingness to maintain their sobriety.
 Abnormal results may lead to aggression and negativity, which could cause relapses.
-When increased hostility is noted, this type of therapy may be replaced with other, less invasive methods of healing.
+When increased hostility is noted, this type of therapy may be replaced with other, less-invasive methods of healing.